Free Royal Mail Tracked 24 Hour Delivery on all orders over £20

-Nicotine salt is smoother and more effective than freebase nicotine — it’s a game-changing innovation — but it’s still quite new, and lots of vapers still have questions about it.
-In this article, we’ll take the 5 most commonly-asked questions about nic salts and we’ll give you the facts you need to give nic salts a try.
+Nicotine salt is smoother and more effective than freebase nicotine shots.
+It’s a game-changing innovation, but a lot of vapers still have questions about it.
+In this article, we’ll answer the 5 most commonly-asked questions about nic salts so that you can feel confident giving it a try.

 Common Nic Salt Questions: